 The Council has adopted a set of general principles and procedures for oversight and coordination, evaluation and review, and publication and dissemination of information on educational programs and activities.
 (Council minutes, February 4, 1977) Association committees and staff shall follow these procedures in developing and administering educational programs.

 APSA Publications List

-Available from Customer Services Department, University Microfilms, 300 North Zeeb Road, Ann Arbor, Michigan 48106.
-Phone: 1-800-521-0600.
+Items marked with an asterisk are available from Customer Services Department, University Microfilms, 300 North Zeeb Road, Ann Arbor, Michigan 48106; (800) 521-0600.

 PERIODICALS